x-as-code/sphinx-ifelse/tests/error_project/source/error.rst

 .. elif:: True

-   ElIfDirective <Missing IfDirective before ElIfDirective with evaluating to True>
-   text shall be in the output.
+   ElIfDirective /Missing IfDirective before ElIfDirective with evaluating to True/ text shall be in the output.

 Missing IfDirective before ElIfDirective with evaluating to False
 -----------------------------------------------------------------

 .. elif:: False

-   ElIfDirective <Missing IfDirective before ElIfDirective with evaluating to False>
-   text shall not be in the output.
+   ElIfDirective /Missing IfDirective before ElIfDirective with evaluating to False/ text shall not be in the output.

 Test for ElseDirective
 ======================